Promptwatch Logo

 Several factors have the strongest influence on reference rates:

-Content freshness: Pages updated within 30 days account for 76.4% of ChatGPT citations for commercial queries.
+Content freshness: Pages updated within 30 days account for a large share of ChatGPT citations in industry studies for commercial queries.
 Outdated content sees declining reference rates regardless of underlying quality.

 Third-party validation: 85% of brand mentions driving AI citations come from sources you don't own—news coverage, YouTube mentions (+0.174 correlation), Reddit discussions (+0.132), and review platforms.
 Building third-party presence directly lifts reference rates.